asood-life/expressio/README.md

 Upon analyzing the distribution of various emotions, I made the decision to focus on four expressions: <b>Happy, Sad Angry and Surprise</b>.
 This decision was influenced by several factors.
 Firstly, there was a notably low count of samples such as those in the "Disgust" class.
 Moreover, upon a manual review of the images, samples labeled as "Neutral" exhibited similarities with both "Happy" and "Sad" expressions.
 Similarly, samples labeled as "Fear" showed similarities with those in the "Sad" class.
 This observation was further confirmed by training the model.

-To build the Emotion Recognition model, I constructed a <b>Deep Convolutional Neural Network (DCNN)</b> leveraging the <b>Nadam</b> optimizer.
-Below is the architecture of the network:
+To build the Emotion Recognition model, I constructed a <b>Deep Convolutional Neural Network (DCNN)</b> as shown:

 ```
 Model: "DCNN"